brianegan/flutter_architecture_samples/example/built_redux/README.md

 One benefit of `built_redux` is that it attaches all possible actions to your store.
 This makes it very easy to see which actions are available for dispatch within your IDE using autocompletion.

-## Build Script
+## Build.yaml

-In order to use `built_redux` and `built_value`, you need to include a `tool/build.dart` file in your project.
-Whenever you update your Value Classes or Redux Actions you'll need to run the build script.
-You can also create a `tool/watch.dart` script that will rebuild every time you make updates, and this tends to be much faster overall.
+In order to use `built_redux` and `built_value`, you need to create a `build.yaml` file in your project.
+Whenever you update your Value Classes or Redux Actions you'll need to run the build command: `flutter pub pub run build_runner build`.
+Instead of running the `build` command, you can run the `watch` command: `flutter pub pub run build_runner watch`.
+This will watch for changes and trigger a rebuild every time you make updates.
+This tends to be much faster overall.

-Examples of the `build` and `watch` scripts can be found within the `tool` folder of this example.

 ## Type Safety in Reducers and Middleware